 Warmer weather is finally approaching and not a moment too soon.
 While we welcome this time of the year with open arms, there can be a very unpleasant side to warmer weather: severe storms, high winds and hail.
 If in the unfortunate event that your home or business are damaged, it is a good strategy to be equipped to manage the aftermath.
-Ferguson Roofing has put together a step-by-step plan to walk you through such a situation: How To Survive a Storm.

 It’s important to be aware that storm activity also activates storm chasers.
 There seem to be no shortage of scammers taking advantage of unsuspecting homeowners, particularly in the wake of severe weather.
 There are several steps you can take to make sure you select a reputable and legitimate contractor to address your repair needs.